Lee Jewitt

-He played for Wigan Warriors (Heritage № 979), Salford City Reds, Castleford Tigers (Heritage № 947) and Hull Kingston Rovers in the Super League.
-He also played for the Limoux Grizzlies in the Elite One Championship and the Townsville Blackhawks in the Queensland Cup.
+He played for Wigan Warriors, Salford City Reds, Castleford Tigers and Hull Kingston Rovers in the Super League.
+He also played for the Widnes Vikings in the RFL Championship, Limoux Grizzlies in the Elite One Championship and the Townsville Blackhawks in the Queensland Cup.

 Background

 Jewitt was born in Oldham, Greater Manchester, England.

 Early career

 2003-05

 Jewitt played in the Wigan Warriors' Academy System at under-18's level, between 2003 and 2005.

 2004-05

 Jewitt then later stepped-up into the under-21's in 2004 and 2005.